Best Of17 min read

 Capsule Crm

 Capsule is the CRM I'd recommend to someone who says "I just want something simple that I'll actually use."
-It strips away everything you don't need and gives you a clean, intuitive space to manage contacts, track opportunities, and log activities.
-No feature bloat.
+It strips away everything that doesn't matter and gives you a clean, intuitive space to manage contacts, track opportunities, and log activities.
+No bloat.
 It loads fast.
-The mobile app is actually good.
-Fun fact: in informal polls on freelancing subreddits, Capsule consistently gets mentioned as the CRM people stick with after trying three or four others — which tells you something.
+The mobile app is actually solid.
+Here's something interesting: in informal polls on freelancing subreddits, Capsule keeps getting mentioned as the CRM people actually stick with after trying three or four others — which tells you something about how it works in practice.

-It's not cheap compared to Zoho or HubSpot's free plan — the entry price is $18/month — but for freelancers who value simplicity and actually want to log in every day without dread, Capsule is worth considering seriously.
+It's not cheap compared to Zoho or HubSpot's free plan — the entry price is $18/month — but for freelancers who value simplicity and want to log in every day without feeling like you need a tutorial, Capsule is worth the consideration.

 Key Features: